-The Audit, Risk and Compliance Committee has 2 Board members and 4 staff members in attendance.
+The Audit, Risk and Compliance Committee has 2 Board members.
+In addition, 5 staff members are in attendance.

-It is comprised of the CEO, COO, Head of Regulation, Head of Surveillance and 2 independent, non-executive directors- Mr. Mark Goodliffe as the Chairperson and Mr. Mark Spanbroek.
+It is comprised of 2 independent, non-executive directors- Mr. Mark Goodliffe as the Chairperson and Mr. Mark Spanbroek.

-4 meetings have been held in the last calendar year.
+4 meetings were held during 2020.
 The attendance record is as follows: